A-ferderer/OAEPIIP/OAEPIIP statistical analysis example/GAM example.md

 adapted from Ferderer et al. (2022) (https://doi.org/10.5194/bg-19-5375-2022)

-In order to assess these we need to vary how the independent variable is entered into our model, shown below;
+In order to assess these we need to vary how the independent variable is included into our GAMM.

 1. gam_1 assumes Treatment is not significant and therefore we don't need to include it in the model (this is the same as gam_mod1 with the addition of "k=12")
 2. gam_2 assumes the Treatment has a significant influence on the timing of the dependent variable, thus we let Day vary by Treatment